andshrew/PlayStation-Stars/website/docs/intro.md

 * Accessing the API requires authentication with a PSN account.
 * The information returned will be in the context of the authenticating PSN account.
-* Some endpoints allow you to return the details of another PSN account providing that the other accounts privacy settings allow the authenticating PSN account to do so.
+* Some endpoints allow you to return the details of another PSN account providing that the other accounts privacy settings allow the authenticating PSN account to do so (used for viewing another users display case of collectibles, and their level within the service).
+* The service uses GUIDs as the unique identifiers for items (collectibles, rewards) contained within.
+This is a change from other PlayStation services which have typically used sequential (and consequently guessable) ids for their items.

 ## Explore the API Endpoints

 [User Data](./category/user-endpoints)<br/>
 [Service Data](./category/service-endpoints)

+## Contribute to the Documentation
+Visit the GitHub repository for the project [github.com/andshrew/PlayStation-Stars](https://github.com/andshrew/PlayStation-Stars) or use the _**Edit this page**_ links available at the bottom of every page.